ast-hugger/Trifle/README.md

   * Catch SPEs at the right places and recover using a-code.

 The profiling interpreter and the generic and specialized form compilers work for the Fibonacci example.
-See [early benchmarks and code samples](doc/perf-observations.md).
+See [early benchmarks and code samples](doc/basic-benchmarks.md).

 ## TODO

-  * Separate expression AST and interpretable AST; should be able to improve profiling interpreter speed this way.
-  * Properly handle Return throughout (should be just a matter of programming)
   * Handle call sites with a specialized signature not matching the available specialization.
+  * Closures